 The curcumin in turmeric is also an antioxidant.
 It’ll fight free radical damage – a major contributor to chronic disease.
 Oxidative stress will be less likely!
 Even your cells will have an extra dose of protection.
 4

 Together, inflammation and oxidative stress is a recipe for cancer.
-But curcumin can stop
+But curcumin can stop just that.5

 No wonder its nickname is “solid gold.”